 The Effect of Soil on Your Home Foundation

 When it comes to threats to a home’s foundation, few people realize the huge impact that soil can play.
 This is especially true for those who live in areas where so-called expansive soils are present.
-Expansive soils are capable of causing cracks and other structural issues in a foundation wall, thus greatly increasing the risk of water-related damage inside your home as well as foundation trouble.
+Expansive soils are capable of causing cracks and other structural issues in a foundation, thus greatly increasing the risk of damage inside your home as well as foundation trouble.

 For that reason, it is important for homeowners to educate themselves about the nature of expansive soil.
 If you would like to learn more about what makes this type of soil so dangerous, as well as what you can do to cut down on the risks, read on.
 This article will provide a useful overview of expansive soil.

 As its name would imply, expansive soil is ground soil that displays a marked tendency to undergo changes in its volume.
-As the volume of expansive soil increases, it exerts a greater and greater amount of pressure on the walls of your foundation, eventually leading to damage.
-Such volume increases are generally tied to periods of heavy rainfall or snowmelt.
+As the volume of expansive soil increases, it exerts a greater and greater amount of pressure on your foundation, eventually leading to damage.
+Such volume increases are generally tied to periods of heavy rainfall.

 To understand why this is the case, it is important to know that expansive soils are distinguished by one key fact: they contain an especially high proportion of clay, specifically a category of clay known as smectite clays.
 Such clays are like sponges.
 When water is present, they are capable of soaking up – and retaining – an incredible amount.

 This ability causes the volume of the soil to rapidly balloon.
 It has been estimated that expansive soils are capable of expanding their volume by as much as thirty percent when fully hydrated.
 As noted above, the result of such expansion can include such forms of damage as cracking, heaving and even outright collapse.